 What Are the Main Types of Steroids and Anti-Inflammatory Drugs for Asthma?

 The main types of anti-inflammatory drugs for better asthma control are steroids or corticosteroids.
-Other anti-inflammatory treatments include mast cell stabilizers, leukotriene modifiers, and immunomodulators.
+Other anti-inflammatory treatments include leukotriene modifiers and immunomodulators.

 What Are Inhaled Steroids?